bmedicke/REED/readme.md

 * *note the following:*
   * if not told otherwise (with `-masm=intel`) gcc creates assembly with AT&T syntax
   * constants and variables have symbolic names and not just addresses (`.LC0` for the hello world string)
+  * constants and variables have types
   * functions are easily identified by their labels (`greet:`, `main:`)
   * calls to functions happen via names and not addresses (`call puts@PLT`)
   * our call to `printf` was optimized to `puts`
+  * there's not much left of the 1.8k lines from the preprocessor step

 ## assembler